1mTojii/RedTeam-tools/3/lfihunter/lfihunter/README.md

 # lfihunter

-An LFI / path traversal fuzzer.
-Point it at a parameter with a `FUZZ` marker, and it throws a curated payload list at it.
+An LFI / path traversal fuzzer that was heavly vibecoded, reasoning behind it is i needed a better undersatnding of fuzzing in practise i didnt want to waste time on coding it on my own (i used claude Sonnet 5).
+The way you use it, you point it at a parameter with a `FUZZ` marker, and it throws a curated payload list at it.
 Traversal depths, encoding and null byte bypasses, and PHP wrapper tricks.
 It confirms hits by checking the response against known file signatures, not just